 Type of work

-The essence of the work required needs to be determined.
-Identifying the professionals and their skills needed to support the product is also needed.
+The essence of the work required has to be determined.
+Identifying the professionals and their skills needed to support the product is also beneficial.

-If the team working on product development will not be able to participate in the product support stage, a new team is being planned.
+If the team working on product development is unable to participate in the product support stage, a new team is assembled.
 Environment and tools are planned and eventually provided.

 Amount of work

-Although the product support may require significant effort, the Business Value-Oriented Project Management (BVOPM) office decides and plans the quantity of the potential work based on available and foreseen resources and current product strategies.
+Although the product support may require significant effort, the Business Value-Oriented Project Management (BVOPM) office decides and plans the amount of potential work based on available and foreseeable resources and current product strategies.

 Periodicity of support

-The periodicity of support needs to be determined to plan and distribute resources forward over time.
+The periodicity of support needs to be determined in order to plan and distribute resources over time.

 All product support plans are closely related to costs.
 Product support costs may be a proportion of the total budget for the product or other planned amount.